-Pleurisy is inflammation of the lung’s outer lining.
+Pleurisy is an inflammation of the lung’s outer lining.
+It can cause a sharp, stabbing pain in the chest or shoulder when taking a deep breath.
 The severity can range from mild to life threatening.

 The tissue, called the pleura, between the lungs and the rib cage can become inflamed.
 This issue is called pleurisy.